mikeditri/class9/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis
+- Python script for your analysis: `Final_script.py`
-- Results figure/saved file
+- Results figure/saved file: `figures/`
 - Dockerfile for your experiment
 - runtime-instructions in a file named RUNME.md